taviso/lotusdrv/README.md

 If you want to be able to save your documents to your home directory, you can add something like `LREDIR D: \\linux\fs\home\foo\Documents` to your `fdppauto.bat`.

+**Q. Why does selecting text with the mouse not work?**

+DOSEMU emulates a mouse (even in terminal mode!) so when you try to select text DOSEMU is reporting mouse events to DOS.

+How to stop that happening depends on your terminal.

+In `XTerm` you can Shift-RightClick and disable "Allow Mouse Ops", change the `allowMouseOps` resource to make it permanent.

+In most terminals you can hold down `Shift` while selecting.